 Schools receiving energy makeovers

-PEA provides technical and process support to the District on these and other energy-related projects.
+PEA provides technical and process support to SDP on these and other energy-related projects.

 GESA Pilot – COMPLETE